ombulabs/blog/_posts/2016-01-20-set-up-and-run-hubot-in-non-heroku-server.markdown

 ---

-[Hubot](https://hubot.github.com) makes it incredibly easy to setup on a Heroku server, by taking advantage of its Procfile.
+[Hubot](https://hubot.github.com) makes it incredibly easy to setup on a Heroku server, by taking advantage of its Procfile support.
 Simply running `git push heroku master` deploys the app and starts it.

 When it comes to deploying to your own Linux server, given that